 The key in each quality characteristic is the adjective: empowering, gift-oriented, passionate, functional, etc. Every church has some sort of leadership or worship or structure.
 Not all exemplify the adjective at the front of each of these quality characteristics.

 One question Christian wanted to answer was “What is the relationship between health in the church and growth of a church?”
-What he discovered was that churches that are healthy are also growing churches (but growing churches are not necessarily healthy!)
+What he discovered was that healthy churches are also growing churches (but growing churches are not necessarily healthy!)

-So how can the discoveries of Natural Church Development help your church become healthier?
+So how can the discoveries of Natural Church Development help in growing healthy churches?
 Taking the NCD survey will not make your church healthy but it will show you where to apply your energy to get the maximum results.
 As you view your results you will see that one characteristic will be the lowest.
 This is called your minimum factor.

 Imagine a barrel with eight staves, each representing one of the eight quality characteristics.
 The staves of the barrel each reach only as high as the score of that characteristic.
 With this analogy, you can only fill the barrel with ‘healthy water’ to the level of the lowest stave.
 So to increase the capacity of the barrel, we must increase the height of the lowest stave.